panzerdp/dmitripavlutin.com/content/posts/102-learn-javacript/index.md

 If you've just started learning JavaScript, you might be upset by the long journey.

 I had been in your situation, and I have taken this journey.
-In this post, I'm going to share the principlies to learn JavaScript efficiently, and stay motivated to learn it along the way.
+In this post, I'm going to share the principles to learn JavaScript efficiently, and stay motivated to learn it along the way.

 ## 1. Step by step